Kaplan-Meier Curve using R

 dev.off()

-The lengths of the horizontal lines along the X-axis of serial times represent the survival duration for that interval.
-The vertical tick mark on the curves means that a patient was censored at this time; a patient has not (yet) experienced the event of interest, such as death, within the study time period.
-If many patients were censored in a given group(s), one must question how the study was carried out or how the type of treatment affected the patients.
-This stresses the importance of showing censored patients as tick marks in survival curves.
+The horizontal lines along the X-axis represent survival duration for each time interval.
+A vertical tick mark on the curve indicates a censored patient, meaning the patient has not experienced the event of interest (e.g., death) during the study period.
+When many patients are censored in a group, it raises questions about how the study was conducted or how the treatment impacted patients.
+This highlights the importance of displaying censored patients as tick marks in survival curves to provide a clearer interpretation of the data.